NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes: Conclusion

 \section{Conclusion}

-In this study, we present \textbf{\emph{NoteChat}}, a cooperative multi-agent framework leveraging LLMs for generating synthetic doctor-patient conversations conditioned on clinical notes.
+In this study, we present \textbf{\emph{NoteChat}}, a cooperative multi-agent framework leveraging LLMs for generating synthetic patient-physician conversations conditioned on clinical notes.
 NoteChat consists of Planning, Roleplay, and Polish modules.
-Extensive evaluations demonstrate that NoteChat facilitates high-quality synthetic doctor-patient conversations, underscoring the untapped potential of LLMs in healthcare and offering promising avenues for the intersection of AI and healthcare.
+Extensive evaluations demonstrate that NoteChat facilitates high-quality synthetic patient-physician conversations, underscoring the untapped potential of LLMs in healthcare and offering promising avenues for the intersection of AI and healthcare.